 Peacock Cichlids tend to be fairly independent for most of their life.
 The mother will typically leave the fingerlings to fend for themselves shortly after birth.
-They assimilate well with other marine species and exhibit a docile behaviour for most of their lifespan.
+They assimilate well with other marine species and exhibit a docile behavior for most of their lifespan.

 Peacock Cichlid as a Non-Native Species

-Certain species of the fish such Tilapia mariae have been classified as invasive species and have been tactically introduced to rivers to control the population of undesirable species of fish.
+Certain species of fish such as Tilapia mariae have been classified as invasive species and have been tactically introduced to rivers to control the population of undesirable species of fish.
 Here are some of the main benefits of this particular species.

-Common species of Peacock Cichlids are thought of to be suitable for various recreational activities.
+Common species of Peacock Cichlids are thought to be suitable for various recreational activities.
 These fish have been introduced to foreign rivers as a direct result of their desirability for sports fishing.

-Aquarium hobbyists will often keep several different species of Peacock Cichlids together in the same tank which results in a diverse display of colours.
+Aquarium hobbyists will often keep several different species of Peacock Cichlids together in the same tank which results in a diverse display of colors.
 Their captivating appearance also makes them a popular attraction for tourists.

 Keeping the Peacock Cichlid Fish in an Aquarium

-To keep Peacock Cichlids in a tank, a tank capacity of at least 55 gallons (208.2 litres) is needed.
+To keep Peacock Cichlids in a tank, a tank capacity of at least 55 gallons (208.2 liters) is needed.
 Adequate space is essential when keeping this species in a tank, largely due to its territorial nature.